chnm/thatcamp-org/wp-content/plugins/storify/readme.txt

 7. Link to edit existing stories on the edit post screen

 == Changelog ==
+= 1.0.9 =
+* Addressed a bug in some versions of Wordpress.

+= 1.0.7 =
+* Bug Fixes for Dialog.php error as well as editor button issues in some environments.

 = 1.0.6 =
 * Support for SSL references